MeltanoLabs/tap-bigquery/README.md

 A full list of supported settings and capabilities is available by running: `tap-bigquery --about`

-(meltanolabs-tap-bigquery-py3.9) Patricks-MBP:tap-bigquery pnadolny$ poetry run tap-bigquery --about --format=markdown
+$ poetry run tap-bigquery --about --format=markdown
 # `tap-bigquery`

 Google BigQuery tap.